Sheila Sim: Family

-Sim married Richard Attenborough on 22 January 1945 and they had lived in a house on Richmond Green in London from 1956 until 2012, when her husband placed it for sale at £11.5 million.
+Sim married Richard Attenborough on 22 January 1945 and they lived in a house on Richmond Green in London from 1956 until 2012, when her husband placed it for sale at £11.5 million.

 The couple had three children, Michael (born 13 February 1950), Jane (30 September 1955 – 26 December 2004), and Charlotte (born 29 June 1959).
 Jane, along with her 15-year-old daughter, Lucy, and her mother-in-law, also named Jane, were killed in the Indian Ocean tsunami as it struck their villa on the coast of Thailand on 26 December 2004.
 Michael and Charlotte are both involved in the dramatic professions: he as a director, she as an actress.
 Sim's younger brother, Gerald, who died on 11 December 2014, was also an actor.

 Richard Attenborough died on 24 August 2014.
 Sim and Attenborough had been married for 69 years.

-Ill health and death
+Illness and death

 In June 2012, shortly before her 90th birthday, Sim entered the actors' retirement home Denville Hall, for which she and her husband had helped raise funds.
-In July 2012, while her husband Richard had been battling health issues in recent years, it was announced that Sim had been diagnosed with senile dementia.
+In July 2012, while her husband Richard suffered health issues, Sim was diagnosed with senile dementia.

-In March 2013, in the light of his deteriorating health, Richard Attenborough moved into Denville Hall to be with his wife, confirmed by their son Michael.
+In March 2013, in the light of his deteriorating health, Richard moved into Denville Hall to be with his wife.
 Her younger brother Gerald likewise lived in Denville Hall until his death in December 2014.

-Her death was announced on 19 January 2016.
-Sim was cremated and her ashes were interred in a vault at St Mary Magdalene church in Richmond beside those of her husband, as well as her daughter Jane Holland and her granddaughter, Lucy, who died in the 2004 Boxing Day tsunami.
+Sim died on 19 January 2016 at Denville Hall.
+She was cremated and her ashes were interred in a vault at St Mary Magdalene church in Richmond beside those of her husband, as well as her daughter Jane Holland and her granddaughter, Lucy.

 In popular culture

-In 2022, Sim was portrayed by Pearl Chanda in the British-American film, See How They Run.
+In 2022, Sim was portrayed by Pearl Chanda in the British-American film See How They Run.